 Well I was already passionate about dance music long before I came down to the Cape and already followed a couple Psy artists and labels, like Flying Rhino Records.
 However, l was certainly given a more thorough schooling once I moved to Cape Town.

-I always see you’re busy in the studio, yet you haven’t released many tracks.
+I always see you’re busy in the studio, yet your releases are rather sporadic.
+Is that a fair observation?

 Hmmmm, well observed.
 It’s due to a few reasons in my opinion.